Where Everything Fights Everything

 Zero documented sloth-related civilisational collapses across 64 million years versus active existential risk discussions among AI researchers.
 The mathematics favour the arboreal option.

-Contribution to wellbeing sloth Wins
+Contribution to wellbeing Sloth Wins

 VERDICT